swguo/WODQA-CHT/README.md

 # WODQA-CHT
-WODQA-CHT : A Dataset and Baselines for Traditional Chinese Wikipedia Open Domain QA
+WODQA-CHT and its Generator for Traditional Chinese Open Domain Question Answering

 # setup
 ```